 To start planning your tailor-made holiday, call us on (646) 934-8870

 The Palms is a wonderful resort on the east coast of the island.
 With only a handful of private villas, The Palms offers an exclusive and private retreat away from everyday life.
 It is the perfect combination of effortless elegance with Zanzibari sophistication – the ideal spot for a honeymoon or romantic beach holiday.

 Although The Palms is a quiet, tranquil haven there is something for everyone.
-Whether it be spending your days being pampered in the spa, or taking to the water, every guest is catered for.
-There are numerous water activities including: kite surfing, kite buggies, sailing, snorkelling, kayaks, scuba-diving and paddle boards.
+Whether it be spending your days being pampered in its two neighbouring spas, heading out to explore the island or simply taking to the water, every guest is catered for.
+There are numerous water activities to take advantage of, including kite surfing, kite buggies, sailing, snorkelling, kayaking, scuba-diving and paddle boarding.
 There is also a large central pool which is the perfect place to take a dip to cool off when the tide is too far out to swim in the ocean.
 If you are looking for something more cultural, take a day trip to Stone Town with a private driver and guide.

 When to go

 Situated only 6° south of the equator, Zanzibar enjoys ideal holiday weather.
 Temperatures average between 24°C and 27°C throughout the year with 7-9 hours of sunshine per day.

 There are 2 rainy seasons: Acute, brief showers, lasting about an hour in the morning occur for a couple of weeks during November.
 The rains last slightly longer in April and May, but even then it does not rain every day.
 These rains replenish the Island and are often referred to as the “Green Season”.